imagej/imagej.github.io/_pages/libs/imageja.md

 Why ImageJA?
 ------------

-The [ImageJ1](/software/imagej1) project, developed by {% include person content='Rasband' %}, lives in the {% include github org='imagej' repo='imagej1' label='imagej/imagej1 repository' %} on [GitHub](/develop/github).
+The [ImageJ1](/software/imagej1) project, developed by {%- include person id='rasband' -%}, lives in the {% include github org='imagej' repo='imagej1' label='imagej/imagej1 repository' %} on [GitHub](/develop/github).
 The `imagej1` repository uses the Ant build system.
 Changes are pushed (at most) once per day, with a corresponding datestamp.
 This scheme has some drawbacks:

 -   ImageJ1 artifacts cannot be published easily to public repositories for use as a dependency downstream.
 -   The `imagej1` repository's source code does not precisely correspond to ImageJ 1.x's actual releases.
 Hence, that repository does not have any [Git](Git) release tags.